This post may contain affiliate links. Please read our disclosure policy.

 stir fry:

-• 1 - 1½ pounds flank, skirt or top sirloin steak cut into pieces on the biased
+• pounds flank steak skirt or top sirloin steak, cut into pieces on the bias

 Instructions